 You can preview the results of a selective delete job without removing any events and review a list of deleted events after the job is run.
-Logs for selective delete jobs are available for audit and troubleshooting purposes as necessary.
 For more information, see Selective data deletion.

 Interana Privacy Purge enables you to comply with GDPR and other privacy regulations and policies to which your company adheres.
 Privacy Purge enables you to protect the privacy of Interana users, as well as the users of services whose data resides in Interana.

 A privacy purge enables you to delete all the events for a specified actor across the entire cluster, as well as deleting strings associated with the actor.
 Likewise, references to the specified actor are deleted from filters, named expressions, dashboards, and any other metadata in the ConfigDB.
 To comply with legal requirements, you may also need to delete all logs of activity for users who request a privacy purge.

 Data whales create unbalanced data that can cause problems in a data tier.
 The automated whale handling feature provides a solution for detecting and removing data whales.
 For more information on automated whale handling, see Balancing data for efficient sampling.

 This release introduced ways to use the Interana CLI to change the query time zone and dashboard timezone offsets to account for daylight savings time.
 For more information, see the following articles:

 String tier optimization

 Enhancements were made to significantly improve string tier performance and backup recovery time.

 You can now specify the order in which results are returned when querying via the API.

 The following issues were resolved in Release 2.25.